BlueWinds/WarTechIIC/README.md

 ## Generating Extended Contracts
 Each day, after checking for flareups and raids if there are fewer than `maxAvailableExtendedContracts` available, WIIC decides if it should generate a new one.
 If there are currently no extended contracts available, it uses `dailyExtConChanceIfNoneAvailable` as the chance.
 If one or more already exist, it instead uses `dailyExtConChanceIfSomeAvailable`.

-If it decides to offer the player a new extended contract, it generates a list of all the extended contract types for which the player qualifies (based on their `companyRequirements`s), weighted by their `weight`s, and picks one.
+- If it decides to offer the player a new extended contract, it generates a list of all the extended contract types for which the player qualifies (based on their `companyRequirements`s), weighted by their `weight`s, and picks one.

-With that configured, it works like so:
-  - Determine the list of valid employers, based on `Employer`.
-  - Iterates over every system on the map.
-For each one, it may be the location of the contract if:
-    - `spawnLocation` contains `EnemySystem` and a system within one jump is controlled by a valid employer who considers the owner an enemy.
-    - `spawnLocation` contains `OwnSystem`, and the owner is a valid employer.
-    - `spawnLocation` contains a system tag that the system has.
-  - The location is chosen from the list of valid planets, weighted systems near the player with the same math as for Flareups: `1 / sqrt(distanceFactor + distanceInLyFromPlayer)`.
-If `spawnLocation` is `EnemySystem`, this is also weighted by number of nearby enemy systems.
+- Builds a list of all valid employer and location pairs, as described by `spawnLocation` and the `employer` array.
+These are weighted by the distance multiplier, as Flareups: `1 / sqrt(distanceFactor + distanceInLyFromPlayer)`.
+Systems near the player are more likely to be chosen than those far across the map.
-  - Finally, the OpFor of the extended contract is chosen based on the `target` of the ExtendedContractType.
+- Finally, it determines the target of the contract based on the `target` array.